Coming in cold, Nadal finds form quickly at Australian Open

 He really was coming in cold.

-“Not easy to come back after a lot of months of competition, especially against a player playing super aggressive every shot,” Nadal said.
-“It’s very difficult to start after an injury — I know it very well.
+“It’s very difficult to start after an injury — I know it very well,” he said.
 “So that’s an important victory because is the first victory since a while, and at the same time, because that gives me the chance to be on court again.”

-Wearing a sleeveless top, he showed no signs of any issues against Duckworth.
 His only hiccup came when he served for the match in the ninth game of the third set and was broken.
 He returned the favor quickly, though, to seal his spot in the second round.

-Nadal has only lost twice in the first round at Grand Slams — to Steve Darcis at 2013 Wimbledon, and to Fernando Verdasco here in 2016 — and didn’t show signs of being at risk this time.
-He’ll play another Australian, Matthew Ebden, next.
+He was quick with a serve at his media conference, too, poking fun at a journalist who appeared to be dozing .

 On a day when an injured Andy Murray likely played his last match at the Australian Open in a stirring five-setter — his first first-round loss at a Grand Slam tournament in 11 years — Nadal was circumspect about his progress.